zion-off/readwithmanalandzion/README.md

 2. Essay Management: Add, edit, view, and delete essays (and upload files!) to create a personal library.
 3. Search and sort: Search for essays by title, author, or notes.
 Sort your shelf by title, author, newest, or olders.
 4. Firebase Integration: Essays are stored and retrieved from a Firebase Firestore database.
-5. Dynamic UI: Using Next UI and Framer Motion, for a smooth and responsive user experience.
+5. Dynamic UI: Using Next UI, Framer Motion, and custom UI components for a smooth and responsive user experience.
 6. Design details: Responsive and looks great on all devices, from desktop to mobile.
 Loading screens and small animations are added for a better user experience.
 7. Autofill feature: Autofill the add essay form with website metadata, fetched via a custom Node.js proxy server (also deployed on Vercel) to avoid CORS issues!